sahilrupani/evolution-api-railway-template/README.md

 A Railway Volume mounted at `/evolution/instances` on the Evolution API service is required for session persistence across redeploys — it is not an environment variable but is essential configuration.

-## 🐳 Self-Host with Docker Compose
+## 🐳 Self-Host Evolution API with Docker Compose

+Prefer to run Evolution API on your own Docker host instead of Railway?
+Clone the repo and bring up the stack:

 ```bash
 git clone https://github.com/sahilrupani/evolution-api-railway-template.git